ai-how/Nitin-Panwar.github.io/_posts/2017-1-1-Model building steps2.md

 ---
 layout: post
-title: IIS server page refresh issue with AngularJs
+title: Create Beautiful, Interactive data visualizations using Plotly in Python
 published: true
 ---

-**Follow these simple steps and your page refresh issue will be resolved.
+** Follow these simple steps and your page refresh issue will be resolved.

   1. Install IIS url rewrite module.
   2. Add web.config file in your code base.